Bacon’s Rebellion Summary

 - The House of Burgesses restored the headright system, which promised 50 acres of land to Freeman.
 The land was usually taken from the Native American Indian Tribes.
 This led to an increase in hostilities against the Indians.

-This timeline of Bacon’s Rebellion presents significant events of the event in chronological order.
+This timeline of Bacon’s Rebellion presents significant events of the incident in chronological order.

 - March 3 — Governor Berkeley appoints Bacon to the Governor’s Council.